Boeing slashes 12,000 jobs as virus seizes travel industry

 Calhoun warned that Boeing will have to adjust business plans constantly because the pandemic makes it hard to predict the impact on the company's business.

+Union representatives said they were still seeking details of the layoffs.
+About 1,300 members of the Society of Professional Engineering Employees in Aerospace, which represents Boeing engineers, had been approved for severance packages, including one week of pay for every year of employment, up to 26, according to the union.

+“This is an extremely tough time for anyone working in aerospace, and certainly at Boeing,” said Bill Dugovich, a union spokesman.
+The union has been running webinars to explain Boeing's severance program and how to apply for unemployment, he said.

-Boeing’s crisis began with two crashes of its 737 Max, which led regulators around the world to ground the jetliner last year.
+Boeing’s crisis began with two crashes of its 737 Max, which killed 346 people and led regulators around the world to ground the jetliner last year.
 The company’s problems have deepened with the coronavirus, which has cut global air traffic by up to 90% and caused airlines to postpone or cancel orders and deliveries for new planes.

+Boeing is a leading U.S. exporter whose importance to the U.S. economy has been highlighted by President Donald Trump.
+For many years, Boeing was the largest private employer in Washington state — even after the corporate headquarters moved from Seattle to Chicago in 2001 — and it continues to have an outsized impact on the state’s economy.

+Washington state was one of the first COVID-19 hot spots in the U.S. and has suffered more than 1,000 deaths from the disease, according to numbers from Johns Hopkins University.
+Boeing temporarily shuttered jet-assembly plants in March after dozens of workers contracted the virus.